exercism/ballerina/exercises/practice/http-cake-is-a-lie/.docs/instructions.md

 ## Problem Statement

-**CakeStation**, a popular bakery that bakes a variety of cakes, has asked you to set up an online order management system for them.
+**CakeStation**, a popular bakery that bakes various cakes, has asked you to set up an online order management system for them.

 The details of items on the menu are as follows.